1978 Andorran political reform referendum: Background

-In February 1977, the General Council and the Co-Princes agreed to political reforms, putting forward six options to voters in a referendum in October 1977.
+In February 1977 the General Council and the Co-Princes agreed to political reforms, putting forward six options to voters in a referendum in October 1977.
 However, none of the options received a majority of the vote, and 30% of votes cast were left blank.

 A second referendum was planned with voters offered a choice between the proposal that received the most votes in the 1977 referendum, and a new proposal.
 Proposal 6 had received the most votes in the 1977 referendum, and had been put forward by the Democratic Agrupament d'Andorra.
-They proposed having the General Council elected by proportional representation with regional lists, together with a directly-elected Prime Minister.
-The Prime Minister would then appoint a deputy and four ministers.
+They proposed having the General Council elected by proportional representation with regional lists, together with a directly-elected prime minister.
+The prime minister would then appoint a deputy and four ministers.
 The General Council put forward a new Proposal 7, which would increase the number of parishes from 6 to 7.
-Each parish would elect four members to the General Council, whilst the Prime Minister would be directly elected.
+Each parish would elect four members to the General Council and the Prime Minister would be directly elected.